razvanaldea89/dlm-advanced-settings/readme.txt

 * Activate the plugin from the Plugins menu within the WordPress admin.

 == Changelog ==
+= 1.0.2 =
+* Fixed: Escaping HTML in the admin settings

 = 1.0.1 =
 * Fixed: Method name for missing Download Monitor